instill-ai/instill-core/docs/pipeline-mode.md

 The mode of a pipeline is determined by the combination of data source and data destination.
 We use the diagrams below to show the difference.

 ### SYNC
 A pipeline with the `SYNC` mode responds to requests synchronously.
 The result is sent back to the user once the data is processed.
-This mode is a good fit for use cases with real-time requirements.
+This mode is a good fit for use cases with real-time inference requirements.
 <p align="center">
 <img src="mermaid/sync.svg" alt="Synchronous pipeline mode" />
 </p>